nasa/DAVEtools/README/README.txt

 Introduction
 ------------

-DAVEtools is a Java package that can be used to operate on DAVE-ML models.
+DAVEtools is a Java package that can be used to operate on DAVE-ML models; these are XML files with a custom grammar specific to the exchange of dynamic model data, such as flight simulation physics models (see link:http://daveml.org[http://daveml.org]).
 The package is intended for command-line use as there is no GUI, but the ModelSweeper tool does use a graphical interface.

+use a graphical interface.

 Key features of DAVEtools:

 * NASA open-source code written in Java
-* Validate checkcases within a DAVE-ML models
+* Validates checkcases within a DAVE-ML models
-* Obtain information about a DAVE-ML model
+* Obtains information about a DAVE-ML model
-* Allow use of DAVE-ML models from within Matlab(R)
+* Allows use of DAVE-ML models from within Matlab(R)
-* Convert a DAVE-ML model into a Simulink(R) model, with a validation script
+* Converts a DAVE-ML model into a Simulink(R) model, with a validation script
-* Plot a 3-D response surface for any output, based on any two inputs in a DAVE-ML model
+* Plots a 3-D response surface for any output, based on any two inputs in a DAVE-ML model

 Components